 Figure 3: Table Replication Status

 Connection statuses for both the source and target systems can also be examined over a period of time.
-This is helpful in situations where you want to determine whether or not the replication issues at hand are caused by an intermittent connection between the source and the target systems.
+This is helpful in situations where you want to determine whether or not an intermittent connection between the source and the target systems causes the replication issues at hand.

 Figure 4: Source Connection Status